kellylougheed/java-pset5/README.md

 In this final problem set, you will get to explore a different programming language of your choice and make your own unique creation using an application of Java, such as Processing, JavaFX, or Android!

+You will turn in a Google doc for Problem 5-0 and attach a JavaFX project, Android project, or Processing project for Problem 5-1 (as well as extra credit Problem 5-2).

 ## Problem 5-0: OOP Comparison

 Write 1-2 paragraphs (6-10 sentences) comparing object-oriented programming Java and another language that supports OOP.